CRC Equity, Diversity, and Inclusion Action Plan

 As we have stated on many occasions, a CRC at U of T is not automatically entitled to teaching release.
 The University holds firmly to the view that teaching and research are fundamentally related and that our students need and deserve direct access to world-class faculty.

 The conditions of employment at the University/hospital are negotiated at the time of appointment and follow the policies of each institution.
-All CRC nominees are required to sign an acceptance letter that outlines the institutional support provided to Chairholders.
+All CRC nominees are required to sign a nomination acceptance letter, to be returned to the Research Services Office along with documentation from the academic division or department outlining the institutional support provided to the Chairholder.
 This letter has been reviewed as part of U of T’s Action Plan.

 In addition, the University’s Strategies for Recruiting an Excellent and Diverse Faculty Complement include information on mitigating the effects of unconscious bias in negotiation.

-The new Institutional Attestation Form, introduced by the CRC Program in September 2018, requires a senior administration to attest to the relative level of institutional support offered to each Chairholder.
-As part of the institutional approval of each nomination, the University has asked relevant divisional leaders to confirm that this level of support is comparable to that offered to other Chairholders in their division.
+The new Institutional Attestation Form, introduced by the CRC Program in September 2018, requires a senior administrator to attest to the relative level of institutional support offered to each Chairholder.
+As part of the institutional approval of each nomination, the Vice-President, Research & Innovation and Strategic Initiatives, signs this form.
+As noted above, we are updating our internal processes to better enable the Vice-President to independently verify that the level of support is comparable to that offered to other Chairholders within the same Tier and discipline.